tmtxt/tmtxt.github.com/_posts/2018-09-23-symbol-tables-and-binary-search-trees-summary.md

 Binary Search Tree is a binary tree in symmetric order.
 Each node has a key, and every node's key is
 - Larger than all keys in its left subtree.
-- Sgmaller than all keys in its right subtree
+- Smaller than all keys in its right subtree

 ![BST](/files/2018-09-10-symbol-tables-and-binary-search-trees-summary/bst1.png)